Red Bull keeping drivers on tight leash after Baku crash

 Both drivers left Baku with zero points.

-"If it got to that point again, where there's banging wheels and stuff, then yeah," Ricciardo said.
-"We are not going to have team orders, but if we find ourselves battling too hard or losing time to the others, especially if maybe there is a faster car coming through, then the team will step in before we start banging wheels again."
+"I think if it got to that point again, where there's banging wheels and stuff, then yeah," Ricciardo said.
+"We are not going to have team orders, but if we find ourselves battling too hard or losing time to the others, especially if maybe there is a faster car coming through, then I think the team will step in before we start banging wheels again."

 Verstappen said that, although no specific new rules were in place, he expected the team to be more proactive.